 If a foreign company within a multinational group performs solely holding or investment functions, this should no longer automatically preclude its beneficial ownership status or imply an absence of business operations.
 Thus, the FTS no longer requires foreign holding companies to demonstrate active business operations (e.g., manufacturing or sales) to apply tax treaty benefits.

-This is a departure from the position stated in an earlier FTS letter that pure holding and treasury activities for the benefit of a company's affiliates are insufficient for claiming tax treaty benefits (see Legal Alert dated June 2018).
+This is a departure from the position stated in an earlier FTS letter that pure holding and treasury activities for the benefit of a company's affiliates are insufficient for claiming tax treaty benefits.
 Since these functions were typical for many foreign companies receiving Russian source income, the business community had strongly criticized the FTS's previous statements.

 Under the new approach, the FTS encourages the Russian tax authorities to check whether foreign recipients are artificial companies and lack decision-making authority with respect to assets and income.